kuc2477/til/python/queue.md

-- Today I learned that `Queue` data structure has all the synchronization toolsets needed for concurrent data pipelines.
+- Today I learned that `Queue` data structure has all the synchronization toolsets needed for building concurrent data pipelines.